AlejoM1908/showcase/content/docs/Workshops/ Illusions & Masking/masking.md

 <img src="/showcase/assets/video/convolution_example.gif" alt="Convolution Example" style="height: 300px; width:600px; margin: 30px auto; display: block;"/>
 {{< /hint >}}

+## Shaders optimization for masking
+Shaders are programs that run on the GPU.
+They are used to perform calculations on the vertices and pixels of 3D objects.
+Shaders are written in a special language called GLSL (OpenGL Shading Language) and typically consist of two parts: a vertex shader and a fragment shader.
+The vertex shader is responsible for transforming the vertices of 3D objects into screen coordinates, while the fragment shader is responsible for calculating the color of each pixel in the image.

+Knowing this is clear for masking an image using shaders we need to create a vertex shader and a fragment shader, the vertex shader will be used to transform the vertices of the image into single pixels coordinates, and the fragment shader will be used to calculate the color of each pixel in the image and its neighbours, then apply the corresponding kernel to obtain the new color of the pixel.

 ## Histograms
 A histogram is a graph that shows the frequency of occurrence of each intensity value in the image.
 By analyzing the histogram of an image, we can gain insights into the image's characteristics, such as its brightness, contrast, and color balance.
 Histograms are widely used in various fields, such as photography, computer vision, and machine learning.